uribe-convers/Online_Courses/Week5/Class_Notes_Week_5.md

 # Range

-The build-in function `range` can be very useful because it gives you sequences of numbers that that represent the indices of strings or lists.
+The build-in function `range` can be very useful because it gives you sequences of numbers that represent the indices of strings or lists.
 The function `range` goes up to but not included the last number.
 The "step", or difference between any two values in the sequence is 1 by default.